NihalJaffer/ParallelComputing/README.md

-# Lab_2
+# Lab3_P2
-Build a first program using threads in Python.
+Build a parallel program to enhance the training of a machine learning model.
-Build a first program using processes in Python
+Learn when to use thread and processor.